 Another instinct that your four-legged pal can tap into?
 The natural need to relieve an upset belly.

-If Spot suddenly eating grass, some veterinary pros claim he's trying to make himself vomit after eating something that didn't sit well with him.
-While no species, human or canine included, enjoys the act of vomiting, it can help rid our bodies of what's hurting them.
+If Spot suddenly eating grass, some veterinary pros claim he’s trying to make himself vomit after eating something that didn’t sit well with him.
+While no species, human or canine included, enjoys the act of vomiting, it can help rid our bodies of what’s hurting them.
 This is a common reason for why dogs eat grass and vomit.

 If he’s feeling extra gassy or nauseous, your dog might turn to your yard as a source of natural relief.
 As he ingests the grass blades, they tickle the inside of his throat and the lining of his stomach.
 This movement can sometimes incite vomiting, especially if your dog swallows the grass down in one big gulp rather than chewing it into a pulp, first!